El Mercado

 A local vendor selling fuits, candies and sauces on the corner of 11th Street and Vermont Avn.
 Photo Credits: Brenda Verano

 As many immigrant children can tell you, something as simple as grocery shopping is not so simple.
-Within our long list of groceries, some products are so commonplace to us, that we ask ourselves, “Where are they?”
-My mother always recalled that her first few experiences shopping for groceries in the United States were odd.
-Cultural differences created a distaste even for something as simple as buying food.
+Within our long list of groceries are products so commonplace to us that we often ask ourselves, "Where are they?"
+My mother always recalled that her first few experiences grocery shopping in the United States were strange.
+Cultural differences created a sense of unfamiliarity, even when it came to something as simple as buying food.

-“Mercado” in English means market, but the two concepts live differently with us.
-The market is any grocery store, where the white bread sits next to pasta.
-The Mercado is packed and crowded but it feels like home.
-On Vermont and 11th, the longstanding tradition of outdoor markets is upheld here in Los Angeles.
-The first time I had ever gone to the block-long mercado, I was overwhelmed with emotion.
-It felt like, even for a moment we were transported home.
+Mercado means "market" in English, but the two concepts are very different.
+A market can be any grocery store, where white bread sits next to pasta.
+El mercado, however, is packed and crowded, yet it feels like home.
+On Vermont Avenue and 11th Street, the longstanding tradition of outdoor markets lives on in Los Angeles.
+The first time I visited the block-long mercado, I was overwhelmed with emotion.
+It felt as though, even for a moment, we had been transported home.

-By this point in my life, I was learning English; I didn't speak it all too well.
-I was mainly restricted to only talking to the six ESL (English as Second Language) students in my program.
-I had already felt different in my life, yet for that moment I was at home.
-Around me, I understood everyone, not only in language but in culture.
-It felt like we were all there for the same reason, like my mother and I were not different.
+By this point in my life, I was learning English, though I did not speak it very well.
+I was mostly limited to talking with the six ESL (English as a Second Language) students in my program.
+I had already spent much of my life feeling different, yet in that moment, I felt at home.
+Around me, I understood everyone—not only through language, but through culture.
+It felt as though we were all there for the same reason, as if my mother and I were no different from anyone else.

-It was one of the few places where my immigration status didn't matter, how I arrived or stayed, or even what my name was.
-You always felt like you were at home, even when you were getting shoved in the crowd.
+It was one of the few places where my immigration status didn't matter.
+It didn't matter how I had arrived, whether I stayed, or even what my name was.
+You always felt at home, even while being gently shoved through the crowd.

 Previous